runpod/docs/docs/instant-clusters/axolotl.md

 [2025-04-01 19:24:22,603] [INFO] [axolotl.train.save_trained_model:211] [PID:1009] [RANK:0] Training completed!
 Saving pre-trained model to ./outputs/lora-out.
 ```

 Congrats!
-You've successfully trained a model using Axolotl on a distributed RunPod Instant Cluster.
+You've successfully trained a model using Axolotl on an Instant Cluster.
 Your fine-tuned model has been saved to the `./outputs/lora-out` directory.
 You can now use this model for inference or continue training with different parameters.

 ## Step 4: Clean up